sxpert/myhomepy/docs/device-programming.md

 # Undocumented OpenWebNet

-There exists a part of OpenWebNet that is currently undocumented by BTicino, that is, the part of the protocol that allows programming of devices
+There exists a part of OpenWebNet that is currently undocumented by BTicino, that is, the part of the protocol that allows programming of devices.

 ## Diagnostic frames ??